AmasaDelano/dungeon-land/markdown/monster_settings/12_01_Caverns.md

 **Special Qualities:** Wings

-It’s a sad thing, really.
+It's a sad thing, really.
 Guardians bred by magi of the past with no more castles to guard.
-Their ancestors’ sacred task bred into their blood leads them to find a place—ruins mostly, but sometimes a cave or hill or mountain cliff—and guard it as though their masters yet lived below.
-They’re notoriously good at finding valuables buried below the earth, though.
-Find one of these winged reptiles and you’ll find yourself a treasure nearby.
-Just be careful, they’re hard to spot and tend to move in packs. *Instinct*: To guard
+Their ancestors' sacred task bred into their blood leads them to find a place—ruins mostly, but sometimes a cave or hill or mountain cliff—and guard it as though their masters yet lived below.
+They're notoriously good at finding valuables buried below the earth, though.
+Find one of these winged reptiles and you'll find yourself a treasure nearby.
+Just be careful, they're hard to spot and tend to move in packs. *Instinct*: To guard

 - Attack with the element of surprise
 - Take to the air